 About Arno Ilgner

 Arno Ilgner distinguished himself as a pioneering rock climber in the 1970s and ‘80s, when the top climbs were bold and dangerous first ascents.
-These personal exploits are the foundation for Ilgner’s unique physical and mental training program–The Warrior’s Way®.
+These personal exploits are the foundation for Ilgner’s unique mental training program–The Warrior’s Way®.

 In 1995, after a thorough search of the literature and practice of mental training and the great warrior traditions, Ilgner formalized his methods, founded the Desiderata Institute, and began teaching his program full time.
 Since then, he has helped hundreds of students sharpen their awareness, focus attention, and understand their athletic (and life) challenges within a coherent, learning-based philosophy of intelligent risk-taking.
 Ilgner considers the joy and satisfaction in the effort – the “journey” – intimately linked to successful attainment of goals, the “destination.”
 Alumni of his courses now include some of the nation’s most prominent climbers.

 Ilgner has run clinics across the USA and Australia.
 He has worked with young competition climbers and written national magazine articles based on his methods.
 He holds a BA in geology, spent several years operating his own geological consulting firm in the Wyoming oil fields, acted as Chief Financial Officer for an industrial tool distribution company, attended the Army Ranger School, and served a non-combat tour of duty in Korea.
 He currently resides with his family near Nashville, Tennessee.